 Training of Heat/Frost Insulator apprentices to meet these needs is being done through the joint effort of the Insulating Contractors Association and Local 19.

 Applications for Iron Workers apprenticeships are accepted three times per year in person during an orientation session.
 Selection under this program is made on the basis of qualifications alone and all applicants will be afforded equal opportunity under these standards without regard to race, creed, color, national origin, sex or physical handicaps (except to the extent that such physical handicaps affect the applicants qualifications for the trade).
 Applicants must take and meet minimum requirements of the Accuplacer aptitude exam.
-The Accuplacer reading comprehension section must have a miminum score of 66 and the arithmetic section must have a minimum score of 55.
+The Accuplacer reading comprehension section must have a minimum score of 66 and the arithmetic section must have a minimum score of 55.
+Applicants may also use the ACT Test with a minimum score of 15 points or higher instead of the Accuplacer.
 Qualified applicants are then scheduled for an oral interview with the Joint Apprenticeship Committee.
-Applicants are scored on both the aptitude exam and interview.
+Applicants are scored on both the Accuplacer or ACT Test score and interview.
 Qualified applicants are placed on a waiting list ranked according to their score.
 Qualified applicants are offered apprenticeships on an as needed basis.
 Minimum requirements: 18 years old or older at the date of the application, able to perform the work of the trade, high school diploma or GED, pre-employment drug screen required.

-Applications are available for Operating Engineers and will be accepted on the second Tuesday of each month from May through October at the information sessions held at the Coloma Training Center.
+Applications are available for Operating Engineers and will be accepted on the second and fourth Tuesday of each month Year-Round at the information sessions held at the Coloma Training Center.
 Applicants must arrive no later than 9:00 AM at the Coloma Training Center, W11584 State Road 21, Coloma, WI.
 Applicants should plan to be at the training site until noon on the application day.
 Doors close promptly at 9:00 AM.

 Education: Provide periodic journeyman upgrading classes in various facets of the painting and decorating trade.
 Excellent apprenticeship program offers on-the-job training through a four year painting and decorating apprenticeship.